MinaProtocol/mina/rfcs/0030-fork-signalling.md

 the new version number once they'd seen a certain frequency of them within a number-of-blocks window, and reject lower-versioned blocks upon a higher frequency threshold.
 The new version number signalled an `activation`, a change in consensus rules.
 The Bitcoin mechanism does not handle hard forks.
-The design here is inspired by that mechanism.
+The design here is inspired by that mechanism, although our design is intended for hard forks in the first instance.

 There are other soft fork mechanisms in Bitcoin.
 See [this article] (https://medium.com/@elombrozo/forks-signaling-and-activation-d60b6abda49a) for a discussion of them.